Last weekend (22nd – 25th September 2017), myself, my girlfriend, my brother and our friend went to Centre Parcs in Elveden for a long weekend.

 Upon checking in to the lodge and dumping out bags, the first stop was the subtropical swimming paradise.

-If you’ve never been to Centre Parcs before, the swimming area is really the main attraction for most guests.
+If you’ve never been to Centre Parcs Elveden before, the swimming area known as the Subtropical Swimming Paradise is probably the main attraction for most guests.
 Not only does it provide huge amounts of fun to both adults and kids, but it’s one of the free excursions that are included in the price of your visit.

 At Elveden, a large swimming pool is surrounded by a variety of cabanas, slides, flumes, outdoor sprudel and plunge pool, the white-water rapids and the infamous Cyclone.

 It’s open from 10am to 9pm everyday but 11am to 4pm tends to be the busiest times.
 During these popular times the queue for the Cyclone can get quite lengthy, so bear that in mind if you’re not a fan of queueing!